ruijarimba/azure-pipelines-guidelines/guidelines/steps/avoid-variables.md

 ```

 But as mentioned above, this approach can make the template slightly less
-reusable due to the dependency on the variable.
+reusable due to the dependency on the variable (in case the parameter is not
+set).